MaxRegion74/tgcardgame/README.md

-# tgcardgame
-BlackJack in Telegram
+# BlackJack in Telegram
-pip install pyTelegramBotAPI
-pip install telebot
+pip install pyTelegramBotAPI and pip install telebot